gnulnx/anouman/README.rst

 **Step 2:** Update your django settings file to reflect the Virtual Machine you are about to deploy it on.

-First set your database host to match the ip address of the virtual machine you created above.
-For example if your virtual machine ip is 10.0.1.15 then make sure you have the following in the DATABASES section of your settings file:
+First set your database HOST to match the ip address of the virtual machine you created above.
+In you django settings.py file make sure the HOST portion of your DATABASE section has the following:

 ::

-    'HOST': '10.0.1.15'
+    'HOST': '192.168.100.100'

 Next we need to ensure that STATIC\_ROOT and MEDIA\_ROOT are set correctly in your settings.py file.
 I recommend installing into the anouman package location...
-For example if your domain name is *example.com* and your deployment user is *anouman* then I reccomend updating your settings.py file with the following:
+For example if your domain name is *site1.com* and your deployment user is *anouman* then I reccomend updating your settings.py file with the following:

 ::

-        STATIC_ROOT=/home/anouman/example.com/static_root
+        STATIC_ROOT=/home/anouman/site1.com/static_root
-        MEDIA_ROOT=/home/anouman/example.com/media_root
+        MEDIA_ROOT=/home/anouman/site1.com/media_root

 Now when you run *manage.py collectstatic* your site will stay bundled